 - After surgery, some patients experience nausea.
 This can be related to anesthesia or pain medication.
 It is best to begin with clear liquids and light food (crackers).
 You may progress slowly to your normal diet if not nauseated. - Patients are sometimes prescribed an anti-nausea medication after surgery.
 This can be used to treat nausea.
 If nausea or vomiting persists despite medication, call the office. - Pain medication can also cause constipation.
-An over-the-counter laxative, high-fiber diet or fruit juice may be helpful.
+In addition to discontinuing the pain medication when appropriate, an over-the-counter laxative, high-fiber diet or fruit juice may be helpful.